Monmouth: Governance

 Monmouth is administered by Monmouthshire County Council, one of the 22 unitary local authorities in Wales formed in 1996.
-Its offices were located until 2012 at the former Gwent County Hall at Croesyceiliog, Cwmbran; most staff are now in offices at Usk and Magor.
-The town elects five county councillors, for the wards of Dixton with Osbaston, Drybridge, Overmonnow,Town and Wyesham; currently, all councillors are Welsh Labour and independent.
+Its offices were located until 2012 at the former Gwent County Hall at Croesyceiliog, Cwmbran; its main offices are now located at Rhydar, just outside Usk.
+The town elects five county councillors, for the wards of Dixton with Osbaston, Drybridge, Overmonnow, Town and Wyesham; as of March 2024, three councillors are Welsh Labour, two independent and one Welsh Conservative.
 The town also has its own town council, comprising 19 councillors elected every five years.
+The mayor of Monmouth for the year 2025/2026 is councillor Jackie Atkin.

 Monmouth had a mayor and burgesses in medieval times, and the town gained its first charter, from Henry VI, in 1447.
 It was included within the Hundred of Skenfrith after the county of Monmouthshire was formed.
 Following the Municipal Corporations Act 1835, the town elected a borough council, comprising a mayor, aldermen and councillors.
 In 1974 that corporation was abolished, and the town became part of the much larger Monmouth District (becoming Monmouth Borough in 1988), which until 1996 formed one of the five districts of Gwent.

 The town was first represented in Parliament in 1536, when it was allocated one seat and the shire two further seats.
 By the late 17th century, the electorate of the three seats comprised the resident freemen of Monmouth, Newport and Usk, and after the Great Reform Act of 1832 the constituency was generally referred to as the Monmouth Boroughs.
 The Representation of the People Act 1918 led to Newport becoming a parliamentary borough in its own right, and Monmouth was included in the new Monmouth county constituency.
-The town has remained part of the Monmouth constituency in subsequent elections, although the constituency boundary has changed several times.
+The town remained part of the Monmouth constituency in subsequent elections, although the constituency boundary has changed several times, until 2024 when it became part of the Monmouthshire constituency.
 Notable Members of Parliament (MPs) for the area have included the industrialist Crawshay Bailey from 1852 to 1868; Peter Thorneycroft, Chancellor of the Exchequer in 1957–58 and Chairman of the Conservative Party 1975–81, who was the town's MP from 1945 to 1966; and John Stradling Thomas, MP from 1970 to 1991.
 The constituency has returned a Conservative MP at most recent elections; the current member is David Davies, first elected in 2005.
 In elections for the Senedd, the town is part of the Monmouth constituency; the current MS is Peter Fox (Conservative).
 Until January 2020, Monmouth was within the Wales constituency for the European Parliament.